stone-andy383/elevatorSaga-challenge/README.md

 ## Versions

 - There is a release per challenge #.
-Apply the corresponding release to the challenge
+Apply the release code to the corresponding challenge #
 - Skip to a specific challenge by changing the challenge number: https://play.elevatorsaga.com/#challenge=1

 ## Props